pabloazurduy/notes/machine_learning/ml_oreilly.md

 The score then is normalized across all features $score_f = \frac{score_f}{\sum_j{score_j}}$

-### Boosting
+#### Boosting
-#### Ada Boosting (Adaptive Boosting)
+##### Ada Boosting (Adaptive Boosting)
 The boosting methodology consists of consecutively updating the models training the samples that are more misclassified by the previous models.
-To do that we basically train and predict a dataset with a week-learner, using a weighted sample where all the weights are equal
+To do that we basically train and predict a dataset with a week-learner, using a weighted sample where all the weights are equal, then we train a second classifier based on the misclassified samples from the first learner, we will overweight this misclassified samples and train a second algorithm (using this new weights), and we will do that with a third one too, the algorithm is described next:

+Train a learner using all samples with the same weight $w_i$
 1. $$w_i = \frac{1}{m}$$

 Then we estimated the **error rate**  of the model $j$ : $r_j$ over the train set using the following formula:

 2. $$r_{j} = \frac{\sum_{i \in m : \hat{y}_{j}^{(i)} \neq y_{j}^{(i)}}{w^{(i)}}}{\sum_{i \in m}w^{(i)}}$$

+Basically the error rate will be sum the weights of the sample if it was misclassified.
 Then we estimate the **predictor weight** for the model $j$: $\alpha_j$ this number will be used to ensemble the predictions:

 3. $$\alpha_{j} = \eta log(\frac{1-r_j}{r_j})$$